ShaunCurtis/Blazr.OneWayStreet/readme.md

 }
 ```

-Each method accepts a *Request* object tht provides the data required and returns a *Result* object.
+Each method accepts a *Request* object that provides the data required and returns a *Result* object.

 `ExecuteQueryAsync` has two forms.
-One for getting a `TRecord` item, and one for getting a collection of `TRecord`.
+One for a single `TRecord` item, and one for a collection of `TRecord`'s.

 `ExecuteCommandAsync` has a single form.
 The type of command is defined in the `CommandRequest`.